BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 ### Network Load Balancer: manages TLS and helps with scaling <a name="NLB"></a>

 We’re using Network Load Balancers to offload TLS.
-And they are cheaper than Application Load Balancers that we don’t need.
+They are cheaper than Application Load Balancers and we don't need to interact with the HTTP layer: this is not the role of the load balancer, we prefer to keep a [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).

 The major advantage of NLBs is a single entry point (a CNAME domain name), which distributes the load over n EC2 instances.
 This is essential for auto-scaling: nothing to configure at the CDN level, the load balancer will distribute the load among all Ready instances, whether there are 2 or 1000.